Silver Cased – Tobias Pocket Watch

 with his 5th Maine Regiment at the great battle of Gettysburg July 1863, we have found little about Sgt.
 John B. Bailey beyond this

-supposed died notation after the date of October 31, 1863 in official records and a died soon after discharge
+point with only a supposed died notation after the date of October 31, 1863 in official records and a died soon after discharge

 notation following his name in Rev. Geo.
 W. Bicknell’s History of the Fifth Maine Regiment.
 All we know beyond this is that